 See Chain of Lakes (Nearby Hotels)

 Minnesota is a land of many lakes, and you can experience some great ones in Minneapolis.
 The Chain of Lakes, located just a few miles southwest of downtown, is made up of five bodies of water that are hubs of activity in the summer.
-Come to Lake Harriet for live summer music and rose gardens, Lake Calhoun for boating and biking, and Cedar Lake for a picnic or casual stroll.
+Come to Lake Harriet for live summer music and rose gardens, Bde Maka Ska (formerly Lake Calhoun) for boating and biking, and Cedar Lake for a picnic or casual stroll.
 If you plan your visit for July, you can join in the fun at the city’s Aquatennial festival at the Chain of Lakes.

 Shop at the Mall of America (Nearby Hotels)